Iskandar (Timurid dynasty): Early life and career

 Upon his father's appointment as viceroy of Fars in 1393, Iskandar and his family were transferred from his birthplace of Uzgand to join Umar Shaikh at Shiraz.
 Soon after, both his father and elder brother Pir Muhammad were summoned to re-join the Timurid army, leaving the young Iskandar as the nominal governor in Umar Shaikh's stead.
-Upon the latter's death the following year, this role was given to Pir Muhammad while Iskandar and other family members accompanied Umar Sheikh's bier for burial in Kesh.
+Upon the latter's death the following year, this role was given to Pir Muhammad while Iskandar and other family members accompanied Umar Shaikh's bier for burial in Kesh.

 In 1397, following his marriage to his cousin Biki Sultan (daughter of Miran Shah by his wife Khanzada), Iskandar and his amirs were assigned to Ferghana.
 It was from here, in the winter of 1399/1400, he launched an unauthorised raid into neighbouring Moghulistan.
 Though this incursion was successful, it earned Iskandar the enmity of his older cousin, the crown-prince Muhammad Sultan.
 This was due to Iskandar having drawn from the latter's troops, forcing a hiatus on Muhammad Sultan's own planned expedition.

 This grudge between the two princes climaxed in outright hostilities the following year.
 Muhammad Sultan, now serving as their grandfather's deputy while he was away on campaign, captured Iskandar and his entourage and had them tried in Samarqand.
 This resulted in Iskandar's atabeg Bonyān Tīmūr and twenty-six of his companions being executed, with the prince himself being imprisoned for a year.
 Accounts of Timur's reaction to these developments upon his return are contradictory.
 One states that he upheld Iskandar and blamed Muhammad Sultan for the dispute, ordering restitution for the executed nobles.
 Another says that Timur sided with the latter and, after having Iskandar tried once more, had his feet whipped as punishment.
 Iskandar subsequently accompanied his grandfather on his campaigns in Anatolia and Caucasia, before being given rule over Hamadan and Lor-e Kūček.

 Upon Timur's death in 1405, order in the region began to deteriorate.
 Iskandar took refuge with Pir Muhammad, now the ruler of Fars, who named him governor of Yazd.
 However, the two became alienated when Iskandar launched an invasion of Kerman, alarming his brother.
 He was captured by Pir Muhammad, who then confiscated his territory.
 Iskandar soon escaped and allying himself with their other brother Rustam, launched a failed siege of Pir Muhammad's capital of Shiraz.
 The latter in turn captured Rustam's capital of Isfahan, forcing the two princes out of the region.
 Iskandar wandered for sometime following this, before eventually being captured and taken to the court of Shah Rukh in Herat.
 Shah Rukh, who was both uncle and stepfather to the brothers, dispatched Iskandar to Shiraz, bearing a letter to Pir Muhammad requesting a pardon for the young prince.